mosip/documentation/templates/readme-template.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
-Hoever, no one template will serve all projects/requirements since your needs may be different.
+However, no one template will serve all projects/requirements since your needs may be different.

 ### Pre-requisites